tinymce/tinymce-docs/enterprise/server/index.md

 The easiest way to deploy these files is to copy them into the *webapps* directory of your Tomcat/Jetty installation and then restart the application server.

+> **Important:** Tomcat 10 will require the applications to be placed in the *webapps-javaee* directory.
+Once placed there they will be converted by Tomcat to the Jakarta servlet framework.
+[Tomcat 10 Migration guide](https://tomcat.apache.org/migration-10.html#Specification_APIs)

 More information can be found in the documentation of your chosen application server:

 - [Deploying applications with Tomcat 9.0](https://tomcat.apache.org/tomcat-9.0-doc/deployer-howto.html)